7 Tips for Creating a Sleep-Friendly Dorm Room

 Eat well, exercise, and don't let some jerk break your heart.
 Oh, and try to get some rest!
 Whether you're headed off to college for your freshman year or preparing a loved one to make the leap, it pays to lay the groundwork for a sound night's sleep.

 Why?
-“Sufficient sleep on a consistent basis is critical for a healthy immune system, healthy weight, memory, concentration, motivation, academic success, and overall well-being," says Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consultant.
+“Sufficient sleep on a consistent basis is critical for a healthy immune system, healthy weight, memory, concentration, motivation, academic success, and overall well-being," says Terry Cralle, RN, certified clinical sleep educator.

 But there are steps you can take to better equip a dorm room for sleeping.
 Here's how.